-Industry conditions and 2014 overview - After about a year of decreasing selling prices within the TiO2 industry, our Chemicals Segment's TiO2 selling prices were generally stable during the second half of 2013.
-However, as a result of competitive pressures, our average selling prices decreased throughout 2014, and our Chemicals Segment's average selling prices at the end of 2014 were 9% lower than at the end of 2013, with lower prices in all major markets, most notably in certain export markets.
-Our Chemicals Segment experienced significantly lower sales to our generally lower-margin export markets in the first half of 2014 compared to the same period of 2013 while other major markets remained steady; however, we experienced higher sales in most major markets, including the export markets, in the second half of 2014 as compared to the second half of 2013.
-Demand for TiO2 products has generally been stable in 2014 in most European and U.S. markets.
+Industry conditions and 2015 overview - Due to competitive pressures, our Chemicals Segment's average TiO2 selling prices decreased throughout 2014 and 2015.
+Our Chemicals Segment's average selling prices at the end of 2015 were 17% lower than at the end of 2014, with lower prices in all major markets, most notably in North American and certain export markets.
+Our Chemicals Segment's average selling prices in 2015 were also impacted by a higher percentage of sales to lower-priced export markets in 2015 compared to 2014.
+We experienced higher sales volumes in European and export markets in 2015 as compared to 2014, partially offset by lower volumes in North American markets in 2015 as compared to 2014.